-Current FAQ's: How to change your address, obtain a Portuguese driver's license, bring pets into Portugal.
+Current FAQ's: How to change your address, obtain a Portuguese driver's license, bring pets into Portugal, register to vote absentee.

 (I am not a lawyer and all the information below is based on my personal experience and understanding; and may not be correct in all cases.
 Laws and procedures in Portugal are notoriously unclear and can change without notice).

 How can I change my address?
 You have to go to the local city administration office (loja do cidadão) with your new lease and change it there.
 The post office will not do it for you.